Escape Seattle's football frenzy

 FRS Clipper

 Sail directly from downtown Seattle to Victoria’s Inner Harbour on the sleek FRS Clipper.
 The journey is a feast for the senses, with panoramic windows showcasing the sparkling Salish Sea and distant mountain vistas.
 Step off the boat refreshed, having enjoyed a seamless, scenic voyage right to the heart of Victoria.
 This walk-on, walk-off ferry is the perfect way to arrive in Victoria, where our walkable downtown core puts almost all the city’s top attractions, accommodations, and dining within reach of the terminal.
+Hop off at their terminal located at the historic, Sir Francis Rattenbury designed, CPR Steamship terminal, and watch history unfold before you with breathtaking views of the BC Parliament Buildings and Fairmont Empress hotel (both designed by Rattenbury as well).

 Kenmore Air

 Take to the skies with Kenmore Air and enjoy a quick, spectacular floatplane flight from Seattle to Victoria’s picturesque harbour.
 Every seat offers front-row views of the Puget Sound and the rugged coastline and islands below, turning your journey into a breathtaking highlight of your trip.
-Arrive relaxed and inspired—just steps from Victoria’s vibrant downtown.
+Arrive relaxed and inspired, just steps from Victoria’s vibrant downtown.

-Day 1: Heritage highlights
+Day one: Heritage highlights

 Spinnakers Gastro Brewpub

 Start your day at Canada’s oldest brewpub, where brunch comes with a side of brewing history and innovation.
 Savour local, farm-fresh dishes in a cozy waterside setting, and don’t miss the chance to pair your meal with one of their legendary pints right from the source.
 It’s a uniquely Victorian way to blend breakfast and bold local flavour.
+Located in Vic West along the Songhees Walkway, Spinnakers makes for a great destination on your morning stroll along one of Victoria's most picturesque walking paths.

 Craigdarroch Castle Historic House Museum

-Local tip: While you’re there, be sure to check out the manicured gardens at Government House just a short stroll away.
+Local tip: While you’re there, be sure to check out the manicured gardens at Government House just a short 8-minute stroll away.
 A free to enjoy experience that boasts rose, rhododendron, and English Country gardens.

 Munro’s Books